drjauss/next-ssg/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a test about being able to generate static sites and pages from a list of files The files are in markdown format and parsed to html for being able to be viewed into the generated page